kfh1339458018/LBM_lid-driven-cavity-flow/README.md

 # LBM_lid-driven-cavity-flow
-Lattice Boltzmann Method for simulate lid-driven cavity flow
+Lattice Boltzmann Method for simulating lid-driven cavity flow

 This is a pratice program when I first learn mesoscopic method.
 It uses a single relaxation collision model with non-equilibrium extrapolated boundary conditions.
 It should be noted that: